sfluegel05/metaNNvis/results/report.md

 Note that the user specifically requests a tf-keras-vis method, but gives the tool a PyTorch model.
 How this or similar calls are handled is described in [Figure 3](#fig:activity_diagram).

-todo: update figure

-- in header: visualize_features()
-- determine model framework: exception if no framework matches

 First, all methods matching the provided `method_key` have to be retrieved.
 This is either done via one of the toolset classes or, if the `toolset` parameter is not provided, methods from all toolset classes are taken into account.
 If no